logisticloon/M.Tech-Thesis-Project/README.md

 ## Description

-The project contains implementations of different Test Case Prioritization techniques for Regression Test Prioritization.
+The project contains implementations of different Test Case Prioritization techniques used in Regression Test Prioritization.

 ## Getting Started